Win the fight against heel pain

 - heel injury (bruise or fracture)

-If such pain persists for several weeks, be sure to consult your GP or make an appointment with a podiatrist - a specialist dealing with foot problems.
-While waiting for your appointment, use our proven methods that will bring you the desired relief in the blink of an eye.
+If such pain persists for several weeks, be sure to consult your primary care physician or make an appointment with a podiatrist - a specialist who deals with foot problems.
+While waiting for your appointment, use our proven methods that will bring you the relief you desire in the blink of an eye.

-Relieve your heel pain and enjoy your life again
+Relieve your heel pain and enjoy the comfort of life again

 One of the most effective ways to help you relieve nagging pain is regular stretching and strengthening of the lower legs.
-Focus on both the calf muscles and plantar fascia by stretching them with your hands or a tennis ball.
+Focus on both the calf muscles and the plantar fascia, stretching them using your hands or a tennis ball.

-You can use it for pain relief ice packs on a sore heel.
-Such therapy will quickly help you deal with the problem of sore and overly sensitive heels.
-Remember, however, not to apply ice directly to the body, but to apply a compress.
-After about 20 minutes, you will feel a definite relief.
-In extreme cases, take too painkillers available without a prescription, which will additionally relieve any inflammation.
+To get rid of pain you can use ice packs for a sore heel.
+This type of therapy will quickly help you deal with the problem of sore and excessively sensitive heels.
+However, remember not to apply ice directly to the body, but apply a compress.
+After about 20 minutes you will feel significant relief.
+In extreme cases, take it too painkillers available without a prescription, which will additionally relieve any inflammation.

-It is also a great option use of special, rigid insertswhich will take care of the proper cushioning of your feet, effectively counteracting frustrating ailments.
-There are also gel pain insoles available on the market that will effectively relieve heel pain.
+It's also a great option use of special, stiff insertsthat will ensure proper cushioning of your feet, effectively counteracting frustrating ailments.
+There are also gel analgesic insoles available on the market that will effectively relieve heel pain.

-Don't forget that heel pain can be caused by putting too much weight on your feet.
-Combine regular exercise with a balanced diet to lose weight and keep your weight at a healthy level.
+Don't forget that heel pain can be caused by excess weight on your feet caused by being overweight.
+Combine regular exercise with a balanced diet to get rid of excess weight and maintain your weight at a healthy level.
 Your feet will thank you!

-Also, make sure that your feet, especially heels, are provided with enough rest.
-Avoid long walks and standing still for hours.
+Also make sure that your feet, especially your heels, receive adequate care rest.
+Avoid long walks and standing still for many hours.
 If you plan to go for a walk, be sure to wear appropriate footwear.

 What shoes to wear when your heel hurts?

-Remember that heel pain does not have to mean giving up all plans and having to stay at home.
-By wearing properly fitting shoes, you will not only prevent nagging pain, but also avoid the escalation of the problem.
+Remember that heel pain does not have to mean giving up all your plans and having to stay at home.
+By wearing properly fitting shoes, you will not only prevent annoying pain, but also avoid the escalation of the problem.

-Avoid completely flat shoes.
-Ideally, you should wear shoes with a low to moderate heel that will provide support to your feet and provide adequate cushioning in the heel area.
+Give up completely flat shoes.
+It will be ideal if you wear shoes with a low or moderate heel, which will support your feet and provide adequate cushioning in the heel.

-To reduce heel load, choose anatomically shaped shoes that will reduce over-pronation and distribute your weight evenly across the foot, reducing heel load and pain.
+To reduce the load on the heel, choose shoes with an anatomical shape that will reduce excessive pronation and distribute the body weight evenly over the entire foot, thus reducing heel load and pain.

-Also, take care of additional shock absorption, and when doing sports, choose footwear that is designed for a specific activity.
+Also, take care of additional shock absorption, and when practicing sports, choose footwear that is designed with a specific activity in mind.
 This will prevent repetitive pressure on your feet when running or jumping, which can lead to unbearable pain.

-Choose flexible, even springy shoes in which walking will not feel like torture, but will become a real pleasure.
-Avoid heavy shoes, which could further aggravate the symptoms.
-Instead, opt for lightweight models that will provide you with invaluable support and comfort throughout the day.
+Choose flexible, even springy shoes, in which walking will not feel like torture, but will become a real pleasure.
+Give up heavy shoes, which could further aggravate the symptoms.
+Instead, choose light models that will provide you with invaluable support and comfort throughout the day.

-Heel pain, although mild at first, can escalate over time if left untreated and make life much more difficult.
-Don't let this ailment stop you from taking action and make sure you wear the right footwear.
-However, remember that even the right shoe models wear out over time, and cushioning and support become weaker and weaker.
-For this reason, do not forget to replace your shoes regularly as soon as you notice obvious signs of wear on the sole.
+Heel pain, although initially mild, can escalate over time and make life much more difficult if left untreated.
+Don't let this condition stop you from taking action and make sure you wear appropriate footwear.
+Remember, however, that even the right shoe models wear out over time and the cushioning and support become weaker.
+Therefore, do not forget to replace your shoes regularly as soon as you notice clear signs of wear on the sole.